How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 Conclusion

-GPT is more modern and you might want to use it when setting up a disk drive.
-But if you want compatibility with the old version which is a system with traditional BIOS, then you’ll need MBR.
-Whether you are installing OS, resizing partitions, or changing partition tables make sure you take a backup of your data.
+GPT is more modern, and you might want to use it when setting up a disk drive.
+But if you want compatibility with the old version, a system with traditional BIOS, then you’ll need MBR.
+Whether you are installing OS, resizing partitions, or changing partition tables, make sure you take a backup of your data.
 If not, only data recovery software can help you in recovering partitions, hard disks, and lost files.

 Can I convert MBR to GPT or GPT to MBR without losing data?

 Yes, it is possible to convert MBR to GPT or GPT to MBR.
-With the help of the above-mentioned methods, you can convert MBR to GPT or GBT to MBR without data loss.
+With the help of the methods mentioned above, you can convert MBR to GPT or GBT to MBR without data loss.

 What are MBR and GPT?

 MBR (Master Boot Record) and GPT (GUID Partition Table) are two different ways of partitioning a hard drive.
-MBR is the traditional partitioning scheme used in older systems, while GPT is a newer and more advanced partitioning scheme.
+MBR is the traditional partitioning scheme used in older systems, while GPT is a newer, more advanced one.

 Why would someone want to convert from MBR to GPT or GPT to MBR?